skip to main content

 Cut out unnecessary, useless words

-Use only as many words as you need.
 Here is a sample list of some alternative words for common, wordy expressions:

 Instead of ...
-Use ...
+Try using ...

-adequate number of enough, satisfactory, acceptable
+adequate number of acceptable, enough, satisfactory

-be advised that please note that, note that
+be advised that note that, please note that

-by means of by, with, using
+by means of by, using, with

 during the time during, when, while